pywood21/holz_202209/Manscriput/manuscript.md

 ## 1. introduction

     As a natural cellular material, wood has complex structure with different cell types (anatomical features) acting together to serve the needs of living tree.

-    Those features have large variation with different wood species that highly influence the mechanical properties of wood.
+And wood is an anisotropic material to have excellent mechanical properties in the longitudinal direction, while the transverse direction are quite weak.

     The anatomical features influence a lot on the mechanical properties of transverse direction of wood.
-Up to now, several researches have been conducted to understand their relationship:
+Up to now, several researches have been conducted to understand their relationship.

     Main approach#1: direct observation of deformed wood cell wall by microscope during or after the mechanical test.
 Limitation: Only the focused part were analyzed, ( Ando sensei;, ....), the analysis was not always quantitative.